COCOHubCommunity/app-cocohub/README.md

    + `question`: This is usually the text "What is the <language> translation of this sentence?", but may be written in any way you like, including in the source language of your project, for cultural consistency.

-   + `id`: This is a numeric identifier, unique to the project and may be parallel across projects within the COCOHub category i.e. within the ["MS-COCO Crowd Translation"](https://cocohub.cc/project/category/crowdtranslation/) category, the same id in another language's project will point to the same sentence in the source language, which in the "Crowd Translation" case, is English.
+   + `id`: This is a numeric identifier, unique to the project and may be parallel across projects within that specific COCOHub category i.e. within the ["MS-COCO Crowd Translation"](https://cocohub.cc/project/category/crowdtranslation/) category, the same id in another language's project will point to the same sentence in the source language, which in the "MS-COCO Crowd Translation" case, is English.

    + `caption`: This is the text to be translated.
 Each row of your CSV will have a different sentence.